• Skip to primary navigation

 Fungi, insects, and over-and under-watering are just a few examples.

-So, to maintain your jade plant safe and healthy, keep an eye on it every now and again.
+So, to maintain your jade plant safe and healthy, keep an eye on it now and again.

 Nothing is complex when it comes to gardening…